garygr2002/Rebalance/README.md

 <sub><sup>Above: software preferences after setting default destination directory for backup with assumed name and default location</sup></sub>

-You may set current and historical valuations for the Standard and Poor 500 using the 'c', 'h' and 't' options.
+You may set current and historical valuations for the Standard and Poor 500 (S&P 500) using the 'c', 'h' and 't' options.
 These options stand for 'close (last)', 'high' and 'today' respectively.
 The software uses these settings to automatically adjust investor-specific equity weights given in the portfolio CSV file.
 The software will make the adjustment for today's valuation of the S&P 500 versus last close for every portfolio.
 However, an equity adjustment of today's setting versus historical high is a per-portfolio preference.
 Read further in this document, or explore the description of the CSV files for more information.
 Please note that it is not required to set valuations for the S&P 500 in order for the software to run correctly.
 When one or more of these preferences are not set, the software will skip the adjustments.
 You will see something similar to the following terminal window when running the software after the 'c', 'h', 't' and 'p' options:

 ![alt text](assets/images/SandP500_set.png)

-<sub><sup>Above: software preferences after setting explicit values for Standard and Poor 500 last close, high, and value today</sup></sub>
+<sub><sup>Above: software preferences after setting explicit values for S&P 500 last close, high, and value today</sup></sub>

 A screen snap is omitted here for the 'b' option, which backs up the current source directory to the current destination directory.
 As well, a screen snap is omitted here for running the software with no option, which causes the software to rebalance investor portfolios given the current CSV input files.